 June 2022 Update for Lightroom Classic and Lightroom

 The June update has arrived!
-Along with support for new cameras and lenses we’ve gained a host of new features and improvements in Lightroom and Lightroom.
+Along with support for new cameras and lenses we’ve gained a host of new features and improvements in Lightroom Classic and Lightroom.
 Let’s take a look at what’s new in Lightroom Classic first.

 Preset Intensity Adjustment

 This one goes up to 11 … er, 200 actually!
 A very cool new feature that people have requested for ages is the ability to refine the intensity of a given preset.
-Well, now we’ve gained the ability to dial preset intensity to 0 and all the way up to 200% (not that you are likely to take it up that high normally).
+Well, now we’ve gained the ability to dial preset intensity down to 0 and all the way up to 200% (not that you are likely to take it up that normally).
 This will only work on presets that contain settings that can be scaled in this way.
-For example, a preset containing just the Auto function won’t be able to be dialed down or up, but a preset that contains or color adjustments can be refined.
-Once you select a preset that can be refined you’ll an Amount slider appear above the Presets.
+For example, a preset containing just the Auto function won’t be able to be dialed down or up, but a preset that contains exposure or color adjustments can be refined.
+Once you select a preset that can be refined you’ll see an Amount slider appear above the Presets.

 When creating a new preset or updating the settings of an existing preset, you’ll see a checkbox for Support Amount Slider that will only be accessible when only scalable settings are included in the preset.